-- 3.5 The Academy Committee and Thomas Deacon Education Trust will: - 3.6 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
+- 2.3 The Trust Board and Academy Committee will: - 2.3.1 Appoint a senior member of staff, from the leadership team, to the role of Designated Safeguarding Lead (DSL).
 The DSL will take lead responsibility for safeguarding and child protection.
-Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 3.7 Ensure that the role of DSL and DDSL is explicit in the role holder's job description. - 3.8 Ensure that the DSL has the appropriate status and authority within the Academy to carry out the duties of the post.
+Whilst the activities of the DSL can be delegated to appropriately trained deputies, (Deputy Designated Safeguarding Lead, DDSL), the lead responsibility for safeguarding and child protection remains with the DSL and cannot be delegated. - 2.3.2 Ensure that the role of DSL and DDSL is explicit in the role holder's job description (as outlined in Keeping Children Safe in Education, 2023 Annex C).

+- 2.3.3 Ensure that the DSL has the appropriate status and authority within the academy to carry out the duties of the post.
 Give the DSL the time, funding, training, resources and support to provide advice and support to other staff on child welfare and child protection matters.
-(See 'Keeping Children Safe in Education, 2022, Annex C).
-Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 3.9 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via bulletins, meetings or further reading at least annually. - 3.10 Ensure that every member of staff, paid and unpaid, and the governing body knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - 3.12 Staff members are required to log a concern via the electronic system (MyConcern) and submit it to the DSL/DDSL immediately.
-If for some reason a member of staff cannot access MyConcern, they should complete a logging concern form and pass it in person to the DSL/DDSL. - 3.13 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.
-For out of hours/out of term activities staff will also have access to the DSL and DDSL and in an emergency staff will be advised to contact Children Social Care or the Police. - 3.14 Liaise with the three safeguarding partners (Local Authority, Integrated Care Systems and police) as appropriate and work with other agencies in line with Working Together to Safeguard Children, 2018. - 3.15 Nominate an Academy Committee Member for safeguarding and child protection who has undertaken appropriate training. - 3.16 Ensure every member of staff and every Academy Committee Member knows: - the name of the Designated Safeguarding Lead/Deputies and their role; - how to identify the signs of abuse and neglect; - that children may not feel ready or know how to tell someone that they are being abused, exploited or neglected and/or they may not recognise their experiences as harmful - how to pass on and record concerns about a pupil/student;
+(See 'Keeping Children Safe in Education, 2023, Annex C).
+Ensure that the DSL and deputies have undertaken the two-day training provided by the Education Safeguarding Team and that this training is updated at least every two years. - 2.3.4 Ensure that in addition to the formal training set out above, the DSL and DDSLs refresh their knowledge and skills e.g. via updates, meetings or additional training at least annually. - 2.3.5 Ensure that every member of staff, paid and unpaid, and the academy committee knows who the Designated Safeguarding Leads and Deputies are and the procedures for passing on concerns from the point of induction. - 2.3.6 Staff members are required to log a concern via the MyConcern electronic reporting system and submit it to the DSL immediately. - 2.3.7 Ensure that the DSL or DDSL are always available (during school hours, during term-time) to discuss any safeguarding concerns and that all staff are clear upon the course of action they must take if in exceptional circumstances the DSL and DDSL are not available.